 If, upon registering a child for school, there are grounds to assume that the child is not yet ready to start school, or in the event that the child's parents or guardians demand that their child's readiness for school be examined, the head teacher of the school must decide whether the child is ready to attend school or not.
 Children, who have reached compulsory school age, but are not yet ready to attend school, must be admitted to the pre-school year.
 The school psychology service can be contacted for support during the decision process.

 Information regarding various forms of all-day education at state schools can be obtained from the relevant Regional Education Board (Landesschulrat or Stadtschulrat für Wien).

 When registering to attend a private school, parents are recommended to contact the head teacher of the school in question in good time before the registration of pupils begins.
 It is important to note that not all private schools have received official recognition, which is required if a child is to fulfil his/her compulsory education in a school of that type.

 If necessary, the parents or guardians are required to inform the Regional Education Board that their child is to attend classes at a private school that does not hold public recognition.
 They must do this before their child joins the school.

 Attending the pre-school year

-Attending the pre-school year may take place in separately-run pre-school classes or may be provided in class groups that are operated in conjunction with Year 1 or Year 2.
+Attending the pre-school year may take place in separately-run pre-school classes or may be provided in class groups that are operated in conjunction with Year 1 or Year 2, or multistage classes.